-Golden Visas were established to assist both the host country and the foreign investor to benefit from the simple principle of inward investment in exchange for residency or citizenship.
+Golden Visa programs were originally established to facilitate a mutually beneficial arrangement between the host country and foreign investors, predicated on the fundamental concept of inward investment in exchange for residency or citizenship.

-Then came large franchised agencies into the bespoke emigration-by-investment market.
-Driven by ever-increasing sales targets, their local offices began the creative process of accepting clients who should never have been put forward for a Golden Visa.
-Blind eyes were turned when scrutiny should have been applied.
+However, this noble intention took a turn when large franchised agencies entered the bespoke emigration-by-investment market.
+Driven by ever-escalating sales targets, their local offices began to adopt a creative approach by accepting clients who, in principle, should never have been considered for a Golden Visa.
+Instances of overlooking scrutiny in favor of profit became apparent.

-Many countries, along with the UK, have “golden visa” schemes, which are distinct from “golden passports” in that they offer only residence permits, rather than citizenship, to investors.
+Numerous countries, including the UK, have introduced “golden visa” schemes, distinct from “golden passports,” as they exclusively offer residence permits rather than citizenship to investors.

-Here are some of the most controversial programmes in recent years.
+Here, we delve into some of the most controversial programs in recent years:

-The Investor visa or “Golden Citizenship” schemes are the safest and would protect an investor from moral hazards would be the USA & the Australian 188 Visa Scheme.
+The Investor visa or “Golden Citizenship” schemes deemed safest in terms of protecting investors from moral hazards are the USA and the Australian 188 Visa Scheme.

-It is important to find a reputable firm that specialises in global mobility through an investment that is not driven by its bottom line at all costs.
+Crucially, it is imperative to identify a reputable firm specializing in global mobility through investment, one that is not solely driven by maximizing profits at any cost.